What are AON, Bar by Bar and ATR by ATR Stop Loss Orders?

 What is a Stop Loss Order?

 A stop-loss order is a type of order used in investing to limit potential losses on a trade.
-It instructs a broker to automatically buy or sell a security once the price reaches a certain level, called the stop price.
+It instructs a broker to automatically buy or sell a security once the price reaches a certain level, which is called the stop price.

 Stop-loss orders help you cut your losses if the market moves against you.